eclipse-ditto/ditto/documentation/src/main/resources/_posts/2099-01-01-hmac-credentials.md

 ## Listen for direct method on the device

-Your device needs to listen to the direct method you're calling.
+Your Azure IoT Hub device needs to listen to the direct method you're calling.
 Imagine you want to call a device method `getDeviceLog` on a device.
 You can use the Nodejs sample [device_methods.js from azure-iot-sdk-node/device/samples](https://github.com/Azure/azure-iot-sdk-node/blob/f526f203ddc9ee32e3c92066312417d2ef6303de/device/samples/device_methods.js) as a starter.
 You'll need to set the `DEVICE_CONNECTION_STRING` environment variable to a connection string of the device you are using and can run the device with `npm install && node device_methods.js`.

-## Send a live message to the thing
+## Send a live message to the Thing

 To invoke the `getDeviceLog` method on the device, you should now be able to send a live message to the Thing.
 The message will be forwarded through your connection `Azure IoT Hub HTTP` to the Azure IoT Hub, which will route it to the device